GlobalEnergyMonitor/maps/README.md

 ## Configure a tracker

 First, there are sitewide configurations with [`site-config.js`](site-config.js).
 Any parameter can be configured site wide.
-Documentation on the typical site wide parameters is in that site.
+Documentation on the typical site wide parameters is in that file.

 The [`config.js for gas-plant`](/trackers/coal-plant/config.js) has documentation on the parameters typically set for a tracker.